 Sociology, like other social science disciplines, does not educate students in specialized skills.
-Sociology and other liberal arts majors stress the ability to observe, organize and write clearly, as well as skills in the analysis of data and in collaborating with others.
+Sociology and other liberal arts majors stress the ability to observe, organize and write clearly, as well as the development of skills in the analysis of data and in collaborating with others.

-Organizations that most commonly employ sociologists are advertising agencies, banks, businesses, child care agencies, community organizations, correctional institutions, governmental agencies, hospitals and health care organizations, personnel departments, and social services.
+Organizations that most commonly employ sociologists are advertising agencies, banks, businesses, childcare agencies, community organizations, correctional institutions, governmental agencies, hospitals and health care organizations, personnel departments, and social services.